anshium/anshium.github.io/iiith/courses/pois/endsem_solutions.md

 We will model the system as a Markov Chain.

 Each state in the Markov Chain represents the lead of the selfish mining pool over the honest public chain.
-Ki wo kitne zayda blocks hasil kar paye honest logon se.
+Ki wo kitne zayda blocks hasil kar paye honest logon ke comparison mein.

 Let k be the number of blocks the selfish pool as found that are not yet revealed to the public.